tholman/elevator.js/README.md

 #### JS

-`Elevator.js` lives intirely within the js realm, which makes things fairly simple to use.
+`Elevator.js` lives entirely within the js realm, which makes things fairly simple to use.

 You'll need to create a new instance of `Elevator`, and pass it some audio elements.
 ```html